Epizephyrian Locris: Aftermath

-The city was left in the control of Quintus Pleminius and the military tribunes Marcus Sergius and Publius Mazienus.
-Pleminius took advantage of the confused situation due to the ongoing war to commit every kind of atrocity, violence and theft on the Locrian population.
-He even went so far as to sack the famous sanctuary of Persephone (as Pyrrhus had done decades earlier), the richest sanctuary in Italy.
-There are different versions of what happened next but the discontent resulted in increasingly frequent clashes between factions within the garrison after which Pleminius had the military tribunes beaten, whose supporters pounced on Pleminius seriously wounding him.
-Pleminius retaliated in turn by having Sergius and Matienus tortured and finally killed.
+Control of the city fell to Quintus Pleminius, and the military tribunes Marcus Sergius and Publius Mazienus.
+Pleminius took advantage of the ongoing war to commit atrocities, violence and theft on the Locrian population.
+He also orchestrated the sacking of the sanctuary of Persephone (as Pyrrhus had done decades earlier).
+There are different versions of what happened next, but the discontent resulted in increasingly frequent clashes between factions within the garrison.

+Pleminius had the military tribunes beaten, whose supporters pounced on Pleminius, seriously wounding him.
+Pleminius retaliated in turn by having Sergius and Matienus tortured, and finally killed.
 Scipio returned to restore order and arrested Pleminius.
-Eventually, on direct appeal of the Locrians, the Senate had Pleminius sent to Rome (where he soon died in prison), restored the losses of the treasury of Persephone from public funds, and made the Roman soldiers return their loot while the Locrians were given back their freedom.
+Eventually, on direct appeal of the Locrians, the Senate had Pleminius sent to Rome (where he soon died in prison), restored the losses of the treasury of Persephone from public funds, and made the Roman soldiers return their loot while the Locrians were given their freedom.

-In 204 BC, the restoration of the foedus amicitiae and the extensive autonomy that Rome granted it allowed Locria to keep its ancient laws and customs but the vicissitudes of the 3rd century BC caused a notable depression of the city.
-Large areas of the city were abandoned (e.g. the Centocamere area) and agricultural settlements began to be developed in the surrounding areas.
+In 204 BC, the restoration of the foedus amicitiae and the extensive autonomy that Rome granted it, allowed Locria to keep its ancient laws and customs.
+But the vicissitudes of the 3rd century BC caused a notable depression of the city.
+Large areas of the city were abandoned (e.g. the Centocamere area), and agricultural settlements began to be developed in the surrounding areas.

 Further Romanisation

 Around the end of the 3rd or beginning of the 2nd century BC, another desecration of the Persephoneion by the Bruttii prompted a new and decisive intervention by the Roman Senate in favor of Locri.
-This response was motivated both by Rome’s desire to honour its oath of loyalty and mutual aid with Locri and by the Senate's interpretation of the temple desecration as a bad omen.
+This response was motivated by Rome’s desire to honour its oath of loyalty, mutual aid with Locri, and by the Senate's interpretation of the temple desecration as a bad omen.
 As a result, Quintus Minucius conducted swift investigations, which soon led to the capture of the culprits and the restitution of the funds stolen from the temple treasury.

-Following this, Locri was called upon to fulfill its military obligations as civitas foederata to provide triremes for the Roman fleet in 191 BC during the war against Antiochus III the Great and again in 171 BC during the conflict against Perseus of Macedonia.
-But the economic crisis in Locri left the city unable to provide the ships required in 156 BC against the Dalmatians and in the Iberian Peninsula and in this case it was the historian Polybius, who enjoyed great favor in Rome, who intervened to exempt Locri from sanctions.
+Following this, Locri was called upon to fulfill its military obligations as civitas foederata to provide triremes for the Roman fleet in 191 BC during the war against Antiochus III the Great, and again in 171 BC during the conflict against Perseus of Macedonia.
+But the economic crisis in Locri left the city unable to provide the ships required in 156 BC against the Dalmatians in the Iberian Peninsula.
+In this case, it was the historian Polybius, who enjoyed great favor in Rome, who intervened to exempt Locri from sanctions.

 Imperial era

-Locri remained an important centre known by personalities such as Cicero, but its importance was more local, confined to a provincial area that was increasingly distant from Roman political interests and the great economic traffic of the empire.
-It therefore became a smaller administrative centre but numerous other agricultural centres and opulent villas grew up which took over from the city from an economic and residential point of view.
+Locri remained an important centre known by personalities such as Cicero, but its importance was more local: confined to a provincial area that was increasingly distant from Roman political interests, and the great economic traffic of the empire.
+It therefore became a smaller administrative centre, but numerous other agricultural centres, and opulent villas developed, which took over from the city from an economic and residential point of view.